 The European Grid Infrastructure (EGI) is a collaborative production infrastructure built as a federation of national resource providers to support multidisciplinary science across Europe and around the world.
-The EGI ecosystem of national and European funding agencies, research communities, technology providers, technology integrators, resource providers, operations centres, resource centres, coordinating bodies and other functions currently support over 20,000 researchers and their intensive data analysis.
+The EGI ecosystem (which consists of national and European funding agencies, research communities, technology providers, technology integrators, resource providers, operations centres, resource centres, and coordinating bodies) currently supports over 20,000 researchers and their intensive data analysis.